 The "Sensor Calibration Gas" mode allows you the option of changing the concentrations of the calibration gases.
-To change concentrations, simply press the () to enter this mode.
+To change concentrations, simply press the problem to enter this mode.
 Once entered, the user can use the hidden down arrow key to select which calibration gas is to be changed.
-When the desired gas is highlighted press () to change the concentration.
+When the desired gas is highlighted press problem to change the concentration.
 Using the hidden arrow keys, you can adjust the concentration up or down.
-Pressing () will accept the new calibration gas concentration.
+Pressing pull accept the new calibration gas concentration.
 Once accepted, you can select the next calibration gas concentration to change.
-If no more changes are required, pressing the () again will bring you to the "Save Configuration Screen". () saves the new alarm settings, while () aborts all changes.
-Alarm Configuration
+If no more changes are required, pressing the pressing the